 Installing a wood fence isn't as easy as some homeowners might think.
 They sometimes assume that it only entails putting up a few panels and a few posts, but the job actually involves measuring the size of the yard, choosing the right type of fence, selecting the boards and doing other smaller tasks before and during the construction process.
 A board on board fence is a good option for homeowners who want a privacy fence that adds to the decorative design of the yard.
-Made from individual wood pieces or larger wood panels, the fences have a unique design that blocks out the yard from prying eyes.
+Their unique design can get costly though.

 A board on board fence is essentially a fence that consists of central wood posts with wood fencing panels on either side.
 Some privacy fences use a series of posts but only one piece of wood on one side of those posts.
 Homeowners need to decide if they want to place the wood panels on the inside or outside of the yard.
 This means that the decorative side will only appear to those inside of the yard or on the outside of the yard.
 Board on board fences offer two decorative sides.

 The most common reason for installing a wood board on board fence is for privacy.
 Some homeowners find that they have nosy neighbors frequently dropping by or watching them when they're outside.
 Others just enjoy the idea of relaxing in their yards without worrying about stares from their neighbors.
 A wood fence of six feet is usually high enough to give the homeowner a sense of privacy.

 Board on board fencing can also add to the security of a home.
 Most cities require that homes with a swimming pool have some type of exterior fencing that keeps children and animals from gaining access to that pool.
 A board on board fence can prevent kids and animals from sneaking into the yard, and homeowners will feel more comfortable when relaxing in their pools when they have a privacy fence in place.

 Advantages Of Board on Board